petercorke/arduIO/README.md

-# ArduIO server
+# ArduIO

 Performing real-time control on a desktop or laptop computer is frequently problematic.
 These computers do not have  relevant i/o devices (digital and analog pins) and they run a time-sharing operating system which makes accurate periodic operations very difficult.
 Sample jitter, missed samples, and sample rate error are common.
 They are, however, very convenient platforms for code development.

 Low-cost hardware such as Arduino is available that provides the relevant i/o devices.
 Code on the Arduino runs without any operating system using a very fast polling loop.

-ArduIO is a way to connect these two types of computing device to allow for convenient and high-quality real-time control using code running on the desktop or laptop?
+ArduIO is a way to connect these two types of computing device to allow for convenient and high-quality real-time control using code running on the desktop or laptop.
+It comprises two communicating components:

+* the i/o _server_ which runs on the Arduino
+* the _client_ which runs on a _host_ computer, typically a laptop or desktop with full code development facilities

 ## Other approaches

-There are a number of well known packages that also tackle this problem.
+There are a number of well known packages that tackle this same problem.
 Some of the better known ones are listed below.

 ### Firmata